leomcg108/Pack-Correlation/README.md

 Name: 189366, dtype: object
 ```

-Now that we have the correct data structures we can easily calculate the pack correlation.
+Now that we have the correct data structures we can easily calculate the pack correlation for each day under consideration.

 ```python
 # Create instance of the PackCorrelation class passing previously defined data and ticker_dates